California Vandalism Graffiti Law Penal Code 594

-Robert Ernenwein, a Los Angeles vandalism lawyer (Torrance vandalism lawyer, South Bay vandalism lawyer) will thoroughly review the discovery in your case and see if a defense or defenses are available.
+The Los Angeles vandalism lawyers at The Law Offices of Robert Ernenwein, PC., will thoroughly review the discovery in your case and see if a defense or defenses are available.

 If the damage was committed accidentally, negligently or otherwise not deliberately, we may be able to argue that there was no malice involved, even if damage occurred.

 If there is a gang enhancement attached to the vandalism charge or you are otherwise accused of inscribing graffiti, we will carefully examine whether the vandalism was actually motivated by gang affiliation.
 If you have no criminal record and/or the prosecution has no evidence of your participation or involvement in a gang, we may be able to have the gang enhancement dropped.